Trump and the Fate of the 30% Solar Tax Credit in 2025

 Is the Inflation Reduction Act (IRA) at Risk?

 Yes.
 Republicans are making drastic cuts to the IRA through the budget reconciliation process as a way to pay for the Tax Cuts and Jobs Act (TCJA) extension.
 In May 2025, the House Ways and Means Committee introduced a measure that would weaken or remove several parts of the IRA, including a full removal of the 30% solar tax credit for homeowner-owned solar and battery systems at the end of 2025.
-That measure was passed by the full House on May 22 and is headed to the Senate.
+That measure was passed by the full House on May 22 and sent to the Senate.

 Our best advice: Get proposals now to put yourself on track for a 2025 installation and tax credit eligibility.